A simplicial category for higher correspondences: Preliminaries

-While this coend formula has the virtue of applying in any enrichment it might not be very illuminating.
-If we view profunctors as collages we may interpret their composition as follows.
-Consider $\text{col}(u)$ and $\text{col}(v)$ and juxtapose them along $\mathcal{D}$.
+While this coend formula has the virtue of applying in any enrichment, it might not be very illuminating.
+It is useful to interpret the tensor product in terms of the collage construction.
+Consider $\textbf{col}(u)$ and $\textbf{col}(v)$ and juxtapose them along $\mathcal{D}$.
 What results is not a category because we cannot compose $x \in u(c,d)$ with $y \in v(d,e)$.
-Resolve this issue by generating a free category out of the data by declaring a new morphism $y \otimes x: c \rightarrow e$ serving as a composite (subject to the obvious relations).
-Finally we remove the objects of $\mathcal{D}$ to obtain the collage of $v \otimes_\mathcal{D} u$.
+Resolve this issue by generating a free category out of the data by declaring a new morphism $y \otimes x: c \rightarrow e$ serving as a composite .